BarisAlbayrakIEEE/lock_free/README.md

-The shared use of the head and tail tickets disappears for the single producer and single consumer configurations keeping in mind that these configurations will exclude tail in try_pop function.
+The shared use of the head and tail tickets disappears for the single producer and single consumer configurations keeping in mind that these configurations would exclude tail in try_pop function.
-The single producer configurations will replace the atomic type of the tail ticket with a regular non-atomic type, while the single consumer configurations will do the same for the head ticket.
+The single producer configurations would replace the atomic type of the tail ticket with a regular non-atomic type, while the single consumer configurations would do the same for the head ticket.
-There exist other issues for the optimization which are discussed in the documentation of the corresponding header file.

 **push():**
 1. Increment the tail to obtain the producer ticket:\